tencentyun/intlcloud-documents/product/存储/对象存储 4.0/开发者指南/数据管理/生命周期管理/生命周期基本说明_intl.md

 On COS, you can configure the lifecycle based on object.
 By sending specific description language to a bucket, COS automatically performs predefined actions on objects to which a rule applies.

->?A lifecycle can be set to as long as 3,650 days.
+>A lifecycle can be set to as long as 3,650 days.

 ## Use Cases